martynj2001/inform/inform/README.md

 3. FSO can respond, user can create account and see responses.
 4. User email updates on submitted informs.
+5. User can upload supporting documents and photos.
+(Gem: paperclip)

 Rails App - Change log/ToDo.